-- (a) The Division may approve a Community EMS Education Program that: - (i) Submits an application for approval to the Division; - (ii) Is conducted by: - (A) A college or university; - (B) An educational institution that has an articulation agreement with a college or university; or - (C) An educational program accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), in which case approval shall only be for Community EMS Technician courses; - (iii) Tests student proficiency and periodically measures student learning; - (iv) Maintains records of student attendance at didactic sessions, practical laboratory requirements, and performance of clinical requirements; - (v) Provides, by policy, for the removal of a student from the course for unsatisfactory performance; and - (vi) Demonstrates that the program has adequate training space, equipment and other resources required to conduct the particular level of instruction. - (b) Community EMS Technician education programs must provide: - (i) A minimum of forty (40) hours of didactic training in the following subjects: - (A) The Community EMS Technician role in the health care system;
+- (a) The Division may approve a Community EMS Education Program that: - (i) Submits an application for approval to the Division; - (ii) Is conducted by: - (A) A college or university; - (B) An educational institution or health services organization that has an articulation agreement with a college or university; or - (C) An educational program accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), in which case approval shall only be for Community EMS Technician courses; or - (iii) Tests student proficiency and periodically measures student learning; - (iv) Maintains records of student attendance at didactic sessions, practical laboratory requirements, and performance of clinical requirements; - (v) Provides, by policy, for the removal of a student from the course for unsatisfactory performance; and - (vi) Demonstrates that the program has adequate training space, equipment and other resources required to conduct the particular level of instruction. - (b) Community EMS Technician education programs must provide: - (i) A minimum of forty (40) hours of didactic training in the following subjects: - (A) The Community EMS Technician role in the health care system; - (B) The social determinants of health model; - (C) The role of the Community EMS Technician in public health and primary care;

-(B) The social determinants of health model; (C) The role of the Community EMS Technician in public health and primary care; (D) Developing cultural competency; Personal Safety and Wellness of the Community EMS (E) Technician: and A minimum of forty (40) hours of practical lab skills training and (ii) clinical experience in a primary or public health setting.
-Community EMS Clinician education programs must provide: (c) (i) A minimum of one hundred fourteen (114) hours of didactic training and practical and lab skills covering the following subjects: (A) The Community EMS Clinician's role in the health care system; (B) The social determinants of health model: (C) The role of the Community EMS Clinician in public health and primary care; (D) Developing cultural competency; (E) Personal safety and wellness of the Community EMS Clinician; and (ii) A minimum of two hundred (200) hours of clinical experience, appropriate to the individual's established scope of practice, in a primary or public health care setting which provides instruction in: The compiling of the medical history of sub-acute, semi-(A) chronic patients; (B) The performance of physical examinations and documentation;

-The utilization of specialized equipment in performing
+(E) Techni Personal Safety and Wellness of the Community EMS ician; and experience in (ii) a prima imum of forty (40) hours of practical lab skills training and clinical ablic health setting. (c) Comm nunity EMS Clinician education programs must provide: (i) A minimum of one hundred seven (107) hours of didactic training and practical and lab skills covering the following subjects: (A) The Community EMS Clinician's role in the health care system; (B) The social determinants of health model; primary care; (C) The role of the Community EMS Clinician in public health and (D) Developing cultural competency; (E) Personal safety and wellness of the Community EMS Clinician; (F) Systems of care; (G) Chronic disease management; (H) Recognition and treatment of mental health; and (I) Pandemic response (ii) A minimum of one hundred sixty (160) hours of clinical experience, appropriate to the individual's established scope of practice, in a primary or public health care setting which provides instruction in: patients; (A) The compiling of the medical history of sub-acute, semi-chronic (B) The performance of physical examinations and documentation; (C) The utilization of specialized equipment in performing physical 14-3 examinations;

-physical examinations;